 Delhi Capitals reached the playoffs in Indian Premier League last year, but can they do it once again?

-After a promising performance in the last season, Shreyas Iyer-led Delhi Capitals ooze confidence ahead of a new Indian Premier League edition.
-After struggling through seven successive seasons, Delhi finally managed to break the shackles and record their first entry to the play-offs since 2012.
+After a promising performance in the last season, Shreyas Iyer-led Delhi Capitals ooze confidence ahead of a new Indian Premier League (IPL) edition.
+After struggling through seven successive seasons, Delhi finally managed to break the shackles and record their first entry into the play-offs since 2012.